AnnsAnns/RIOT/doc/guides/build-system/kconfig.md

                implementations to differentiate between different memory
                layouts.
-- `CPU_FAM`: An intermediate identifier between CPU and CPU_MODEL that represents a sub-group of a Manufacturers CPU's.
+- `CPU_FAM`: An intermediate identifier between CPU and CPU_MODEL that represents a sub-group of a manufacturers CPUs.
 - `CPU_CORE`: The specific identifier of the core present in the CPU.
 - `CPU_ARCH`: The specific identifier of the architecture of the core defined in `CPU_CORE`.